Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 In this paper we refer to $(\R^r,W)$ as the \emph{Coxeter complex} and to $(S^{r-1},W)$ as the \emph{spherical Coxeter complex}.

-A \emph{spherical building} is a simplical complex $B$ together with a collection of subcomplexes $\mathrm{Apt}(B)$, called \emph{apartments}, which are isomorphic to a fixed spherical Coxeter complex $(S^{r-1},W)$, such that the following holds: \begin{compactenum} \item For any two simplices $a,b\in B$ there is an apartment $A\in \mathrm{Apt}(B)$ with $a,b\in A$ \item If $A,A'$ are apartments containing the simplices $a,b$, then there is a type preserving simplical isomorphism $A\to A'$ fixing $a,b$. \end{compactenum}
+A \emph{spherical building} is a simplical complex $B$ together with a collection of subcomplexes $\mathrm{Apt}(B)$, called \emph{apartments}, which are isomorphic to a fixed spherical Coxeter complex $(S^{r-1},W)$, such that the following holds: \begin{enumerate} \item For any two simplices $a,b\in B$ there is an apartment $A\in \mathrm{Apt}(B)$ with $a,b\in A$ \item If $A,A'$ are apartments containing the simplices $a,b$, then there is a type preserving simplical isomorphism $A\to A'$ fixing $a,b$. \end{enumerate}

 We say that the building is \emph{modeled over the spherical Coxeter complex $(S^{r-1},W)$}.